ADN-DevTech/Civil3DSnoop/Civil3DSnoopDB.bundle/ReadMe.txt

 needs to be unblocked.
 Right-click on the zip file and select "Properties".
 If you see an "Unblock" button, then click it.

+If you do not "Unblock" the zip or the .dll for your release, AutoCAD will not load the plugin, and will not tell you about it.

 Usage
 -----
 Inside Civil 3D, right click, select Snoop Civil3D.
 The form will